gretarmark/gretarmark.github.io/_posts/2024-07-22-ImageAnalysis_BLOB.md

 ---
 layout: post
-title: Image Analysis - BLOB
+title: BLOB Analysis in Image Processing
 published: true
 ---

-BLOB Analysis stands for "Binary Large OBject Analysis" and is a topic used in image processing and computer vision.
-BLOB extraction is a sub-topic about grouping pixels in an image together if they are connected and share certain common properties, such as intensity or color.
-BLOB extraction makes use of Connected Component Analysis (CCA) [1].
-It referes to the process of identifying and labeling connected components in a binary image.
-In this post I will talk about CCA and how to extract objects out of an image.
+BLOB Analysis, which stands for "Binary Large Object Analysis", is a crucial topic in image processing and computer vision.
+It involves the grouping of pixels in an image based on connectivity and shared properties, such as intensity or color.
+A key component of BLOB extraction is Connected Component Analysis (CCA) [1], which refers to the process of identifying and labeling connected components in a binary image.

-In Connected Component Analysis, pixels are grouped together using 4- or 8-connectivity methods.
-This methology involves checking the connectivity from a pixel to its neighbours.
-The two kernels are shown in figure [1].
-If 4-connectivity is used, the algorithm checks two neighbours horizontally and two neighbours vertically of each pixel.
-On the other hand, if 8-connectivity is used, the connectivity of all neighbours around each pixel is checked.
+In this post, I will discuss CCA and how to extract objects from an image.

+In Connected Component Analysis, pixels are grouped together using either 4-connectivity or 8-connectivity methods.
+This methodology checks the connectivity of each pixel to its neighbors.
+The two connectivity kernels are illustrated in Figure 1.
+In 4-connectivity, the algorithm checks two horizontal and two vertical neighbors for each pixel.
+Conversely, 8-connectivity examines all neighboring pixels surrounding each pixel.

 ![Fig 1]({{ site.baseurl }}/images/BlobAnalysis_4_8_Connected.png "zero order"){:width="50%"}
 **Figure 1: BLOB 4- and 8-Connectivity Kernels.**

 ![Fig 2]({{ site.baseurl }}/images/BlobAnalysis_Image1.png "zero order"){:width="40%"}
 **Figure 2: Binary Image.
-Blue represents 1 and white represents 0.
-The coordinate system is attached to the upper left corner.
-In Matlab, the first pixel is at (1,1), but in a camera system the first pixel is at (0,0).**
+In this image, blue represents a value of 1, and white represents a value of 0.
+The coordinate system is anchored to the upper left corner.
+In Matlab, the first pixel is at (1,1), while in a camera system programmed in C, it is at (0,0).**

-The image in figure [2] can be implemented in Matlab by using the following matrix code snip:
+The binary image shown in Figure 2 can be implemented in Matlab using the following matrix code snippet:

 ```Matlab
 img = [0 0 0 0 0 0 1 0 0